-Often with a herniated disc, there is pressure on the nerve because the inner ring of the intervertebral disc protrudes outward a bit.
+Often when a hernia pressure on the nerve because the inner ring of the intervertebral disc protrudes outward a bit.
 Common symptoms with a herniated disc include radiation beyond the knee, tingling and sometimes a dull sensation.
 Research has shown that conservative management (physical therapy) for a herniated disc is just as effective as surgery.

 A Hernia Nuclei pulposi is Latin for what is popularly known as a herniated disc.
 The back is made up of vertebral discs stacked on top of each other like a tower.
 Between these vertebrae are intervertebral discs.
 These discs are also called discus intervertebralis.
 The intervertebral disc consists of an inner and outer ring.
 The outer ring is somewhat stronger; the inner ring consists of water for 80%.
 Therefore, the intervertebral disc serves as a kind of shock absorber to absorb forces.